Hurricane Ramon: Preparations and impact

 Although Hurricane Ramon was far from the state of California at that time, a flash flood watch was issued for southern Orange, San Diego, western San Bernardino and Riverside counties, citing uncertainty in the storm's path.
 Additionally, "alerts" were also posted over a wide area that included the Santa Ana Mountains, the Laguna Mountains, Lake Arrowhead, and Joshua Tree National Monument.
 While still at sea, the storm produced high waves along the Pacific coast in the Baja California Peninsula; Cabo San Lucas reported waves 3 ft high.
 The outer rainband's of Hurricane Ramon brought scattered showers to the region.

 The remnants of this storm caused extremely heavy rains across Southern California, peaking at 2.14 in in Camp Pendelton.
 A total of 0.5 in of rain was reported in San Diego, resulting in street flooding.
 Torrential rainfall was recorded in San Diego County, where two people died in separate traffic accidents.
 Further north, in the city of Los Angeles, three more people perished in separate traffic incidents.
 Heavy rains extended west and was also reported in Hemet in Riverside County, where three people were also injured during a car accident.
 The rains caused a week-long forest fire 16,000 acre (65,000,000 m^{2}) on Mt.
 Palomar to dissolve.
 Several streets were closed in Orange County and San Diego County.
 One library's roof leaked, as such, books had to be covered for protection.
 Furthermore, the Spring Creek River overflowed its banks.
 Elsewhere, the moisture spread rains to Nevada, Arizona, Utah, and southwestern Colorado.
 The tropical moisture also helped end a 37-day dry spell in Salt Lake City, marking the longest time the city went without rain since 1964.
-Nationwide, Ramon killed five people, all due to road-related incidents.